Tornado outbreak sequence of May 21–26, 2011: Bradley–Washington–Goldsby, Oklahoma

-During the evening of May 24th, this narrow but violent EF4 tornado caused major damage in rural parts of Grady and McClain Counties at the same time another violent tornado from a separate supercell storm was devastating areas in and around Chickasha and Blanchard.
+During the evening of May 24, this violent EF4 tornado caused major damage in rural parts of Grady and McClain Counties at the same time another violent tornado from a separate supercell storm was devastating areas in and around Chickasha and Blanchard.

 The tornado touched down west of Bradley, causing EF0 to EF1 tree damage as it crossed SH-19.
 Continuing to the northeast, the tornado intensified further to EF3 strength as it passed through rural areas of Grady County, snapping and debarking numerous trees.
 An extensive swath of ground scouring began as the tornado crossed into McClain County.
 The tornado then reached EF4 strength as it crossed SH-76, leveling and sweeping away several well-built homes.
 Vehicles were thrown long distances and mangled almost beyond recognition nearby.
 The tornado weakened and narrowed as it crossed CR 410, with EF2 to EF3-strength damage occurring in that area.
 The tornado re-intensified to EF4 strength further to the northeast as it passed between Dibble and Washington.
 Numerous well-built homes were leveled in that area, and some were swept completely away.
 Unusual cycloidal debris impact scars were noted in open fields as well.
 One well-built home in this area with numerous anchor bolts was reduced to a bare slab, though a metal fence immediately next to the house remained standing and grass on the property was not scoured.
-Another home that was reduced to a bare slab in this area had anchor bolts spaced every two feet (well above the standard of anchoring required for an EF5 rating), though a closer inspection of the home site revealed that a large mobile home frame had smashed into the house during the tornado, and a jacuzzi found in the rubble behind the house was still in usable condition.
+Another home that was reduced to a bare slab in this area had anchor bolts spaced every two feet (well above the standard of anchoring required for an EF5 rating), though a closer inspection of the home site revealed that a large mobile home frame had smashed into the house during the tornado, and a Jacuzzi found in the rubble behind the house was still in usable condition.
 Due to these contextual discrepancies, damage in this area was rated high-end EF4 rather than EF5.
 The tornado curved sharply to the north and weakened to EF3 strength as it continued north of Washington, though one final area of EF4 damage occurred southwest of Goldsby as a large, well-built home was completely swept away with only the slab remaining, and large metal storage tanks behind the house were tossed.
 This home was specifically engineered to be tornado resistant, though close inspection of the foundation revealed that some of the anchor bolt washers were missing, and the ones that were present were slightly too small, preventing a rating higher than EF4.
 Further to the north, minor EF0 damage occurred near David Jay Perry Airport before the tornado dissipated.
 Large amounts of debris from this tornado reportedly fell from the sky in Norman.